rlehfeld/rpyc-ng/docs/tutorial/tut1.rst

 ======================================

-We'll kick-start the tutorial with what is known as *classic-style* RPyC, i.e., the methodology of RPyC 2.60.
-Since RPyC 3 is a complete redesign of the library, there are some minor changes, but if you were familiar with RPyC 2.60, you'll feel right at home.
+We'll kick-start the tutorial with what is known as *classic-style* RPyC, i.e., the methodology of RPyC-NG 2.60.
+Since RPyC-NG 3 is a complete redesign of the library, there are some minor changes, but if you were familiar with RPyC-NG 2.60, you'll feel right at home.
 And even if you were not -- we'll make sure you feel at home in a moment ;)

 Running a Server